Hopper-Like Growth of Higher-Order Topological Insulators

 To characterize the crystal shapes, we introduce a fractal dimension for 2D objects, which indicates how much space is filled by the object \cite{Manderlbrot_fractal_nature}.
 The mass of the crystal $N_s$ scales with its characteristic length $e.g.$, a radius of the gyration $R_g$ as follows:

 where $D_f$ is the fractal dimension.
 The radius of gyration $R_g$ is given as $ R_g = \sqrt{ \sum_{i=1}^{N_s} {r_i^2}/{N_s}}, $ where $r_i$ is the distance between the origin and the position of the $i$-th solid atom, and $i$ runs over all the solid atoms.
 The fractal dimension $D_f$ takes values between 1 and 2, and a 2D disk has the fractal dimension $D_f=2$.
-The difference between $D_f$ and the space dimension $d=2$ indicates the openness of the object, namely, how much the space is filled by the object.
-Figure~\ref{fig:growth_shape}(e) shows that the fractal dimension $D_f$ in the nontrivial phase is smaller than that in the trivial phase for the same value of $\Delta \mu$ $(<0)$.
-When the magnitude $|\Delta \mu|$ increases, the crystal grows faster, and the fractal dimension $D_f$ becomes lower both in the trivial and in the nontrivial phases.
+Figure~\ref{fig:growth_shape}(c) shows that the fractal dimension $D_f$ in the OAI phase is smaller than that in the normal insulator phase for the same value of $\Delta \mu$ $(<0)$.
+When the magnitude $|\Delta \mu|$ increases, the crystal grows faster, and the fractal dimension $D_f$ becomes lower both in the normal insulator and in the OAI phases.
 This behavior arises because the Mullins-Sekerka interface instability, driven by diffusion in the surrounding field, occurs when the growth rate becomes sufficiently high \cite{Mullins1963}.
+As discussed in End Matter, both the OAI and the normal insulator exhibit comparable growth rates at similar $D_f$.
+Thus, we compare the crystal morphologies of these two phases based on similar $D_f$ (see Sec.~VI of Supplemental Material for a comparison between these two phases at the same $\Delta \mu$).

-To clarify the difference between the two phases, we introduce the fractal dimension of coastlines $D_{f,c}$ \cite{doi:10.1126/science.156.3775.636, Manderlbrot_fractal_nature} to evaluate how the space is filled by the curve [Fig.~\ref{fig:growth_shape}(f)].
+To clarify the difference between the two phases, we introduce the fractal dimension of coastlines $D_{f,c}$ \cite{doi:10.1126/science.156.3775.636, Manderlbrot_fractal_nature} to evaluate how the space is filled by the curve [Fig.~\ref{fig:growth_shape}(d)].
 The number of solid atoms at the interface $N_{s,i}$ scales with the radius of gyration $R_g$

-$D_{f,c}$ takes values from 1 to 2, and an ordinary curve has $D_{f,c} \approx 1$, while a space-filling curve, such as the Hilbert curve \cite{Hilbert1891459} exhibits $D_{f,c} \approx 2$.
-Here, we focus on the parameter window $9k_{\rm B}T \leq |\Delta \mu| \leq 9.25k_{\rm B}T$ for the nontrivial phase [the dataset boxed in blue in Figs.~\ref{fig:growth_shape}(e) and \ref{fig:growth_shape}(f)].
-In this regime, the fractal character is pronounced ($D_f<1.8$), and the resulting $D_f$ values are comparable to those of the trivial phases at $10.3k_{\rm B}T \leq |\Delta \mu| \leq 11.3k_{\rm B}T$ [the dataset boxed in orange in Figs.~\ref{fig:growth_shape}(e) and \ref{fig:growth_shape}(f)].
-By focusing on these datasets, we find that the combinations of $D_f$ and $D_{f,c}$ for the nontrivial phase differ from those for the trivial phase in the $D_f$-$D_{f,c}$ plane [the dataset covered in color in Fig.~\ref{fig:fractal_characters}(a)].